Pistonite/botw-ist/packages/manual/src/user/screen_system.md

   - You can get/drop items
   - ... all the other things you can do in the overworld
 - `Inventory`:
-  - When pause the game with the `+` button or DPad
+  - When pause the game with the `+` button
   - Player can interact with items in the inventory
 - `Shop Selling`:
   - When talking to a shop owner to sell items
   - Player can select items in the inventory to sell
 - `Shop Buying`:
-  - When talking to a shop owner to buy items
+  - When talking to Beedle or some other NPC to buy items
   - Player can select from a list of items to buy

 The `Screen` system works like a state machine, when an action needs a certain